thekevinscott/thekevinscott/content/articles/2017/deep-learning-crypto-pc-2-os/index.md

 url: "/deep-learning-cryptocurrency-pc-2-os/"
 tags: ["cryptocurrency", "artificial intelligence", "ubuntu", "pc"]
 title: "Building a Deep Learning / Cryptocurrency PC (#2): The OS"
+summary: "Part 2 of my experience building a Deep Learning PC"
 ---
 Among the buzzwords in the tech world of 2017, two tower above the rest: **deep learning** and **cryptocurrencies**.
 It seems that everyone I know (in tech)